Home 9 Sheet Metal Fabrication 9 Laser Cutting PEEK: Precision, Advantages, and Applications

 Why is laser cutting suitable for PEEK?

-Laser cutting offers precision, minimal wastage, and preserves the inherent strength of PEEK.
+Laser cutting offers precision, minimal waste, and preservation of PEEK’s inherent strength.
 Its capability to produce intricate designs with tight tolerances makes it ideal for cutting PEEK.

 What are the advantages of using PEEK in the medical field?